RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training: Experiments

-On the ChestXpert dataset, all models were trained to classify five diseases — Pneumothorax, Pleural Effusion, Edema, Atelectasis, and Lung Lesion — using 2D CXR images.
-Following prior work, we created a 5,000-sample evaluation set from the original ChestXpert dataset\cite{gloria,medclip}.
-In this task, our RadCLIP model demonstrated superior performance, achieving an accuracy of 51.46\% and an F1 score of 51.54\%.
-The PMC-CLIP model achieved the second-best accuracy of 48.60\%, while the MedViT model had the second-best F1 score of 46.95
+On ChestXpert, models classified five diseases (Pneumothorax, Pleural Effusion, Edema, Atelectasis, and Lung Lesion) from 2D CXR images using a 5,000-sample evaluation set \cite{gloria,medclip}.
+RadCLIP achieved the highest accuracy (51.46\%) and F1 score (51.54\%), with PMC-CLIP and MedViT ranking second in accuracy (48.60\%) and F1 score (46.95\%), respectively.